vippsas/bankid-statuspage-api/README.md

 # bankid-statuspage-api

 The BankID Statuspage API is a REST service delivering information about operational status for BankID.
-The response is a direct mirror of the JSON feed from a [statuspage](https://www.statuspage.io/) set up for this purpose.
+The response is a direct mirror of the JSON feed from a statuspage ([statuspage.io](https://www.statuspage.io/)) set up for this purpose.

 The status overview is build up of four components: